Welcome to the AquaHacking 2020 Challenge in Atlantic Canada! We’re so glad you’re here.

 What is AquaHacking?
 How does it work?

-AquaHacking is a tech competition where young innovators team up to tackle urgent water issues through innovation and entrepreneurship.
-After five consecutive years focused on the Great Lakes and St. Lawrence Basin, AquaHacking is now expanding its model to Atlantic Canada.
+AquaHacking is a start-up tech competition where young innovators team up to tackle urgent water issues through innovation and entrepreneurship.
+After five consecutive years focused on the Great Lakes and St. Lawrence Basin, AquaHacking is now expanding to Atlantic Canada.
 In 2020, Atlantic Water Network at Saint Mary’s University is proud to host the first edition of AquaHacking on Canada’s east coast.

 Rules and Regulation